tc39/proposal-decimal/README.md

 ## Syntax and semantics

-With Decimal we do not envision a new literal syntax.
-One could consider one, such as `123.456_789m` is a Decimal value ([#7](https://github.com/tc39/proposal-decimal/issues/7)), but we are choosing not to add new syntax in light of feedback we have received from JS engine implementors as this proposal has been discussed in multiple TC39 plenary meetings.
+With Decimal we do not envision new literal syntax—such as a `123.456_789m` suffix ([#7](https://github.com/tc39/proposal-decimal/issues/7)).
+In light of feedback from JS engine implementors across multiple TC39 plenary meetings, we are choosing not to add it.
+See [Decimal literals](#decimal-literals) under Future work for how a v1 stays compatible with adding literals later.

 ### Data model

-Decimal is based on IEEE 754-2019 Decimal128, which is a standard for base-10 decimal numbers using 128 bits.
+As noted [above](#specification-and-standards), Decimal uses the IEEE 754-2019 Decimal128 data model.
 We will offer a subset of the official Decimal128.
 There will be, in particular:

 - a single NaN value--distinct from the built-in `NaN` of JS.
 The difference between quiet and singaling NaNs will be collapsed into a single (quiet) Decimal NaN.
 - positive and negative infinity will be available, though, as with `NaN`, they are distinct from JS's built-in `Infinity` and `-Infinity`.
+- negative zero (`-0`) is a distinct value from positive zero, mirroring IEEE 754 and JavaScript's `Number`; the two compare as equal.

+These special values are exposed as ordinary Decimal values rather than causing exceptions, so that computation can continue in exceptional conditions.

-Decimal canonicalizes when converting to strings and after performing arithmetic operations.
-This means that Decimals do not expose information about trailing zeroes.
-Thus, "1.20" is valid syntax, but there is no way to distinguish 1.20 from 1.2.
-This is an important omission from the capabilities defined by IEEE 754 Decimal128.
+Decimal does not expose information about trailing zeroes.
+Thus, "1.20" is valid syntax, but there is no way to distinguish 1.20 from 1.2: equality compares mathematical values (so `1.20` and `1.2` are equal), and `toString` always renders a normalized String.
+Crucially, this is a guarantee about what Decimal *exposes*, not a requirement on how a value is *stored*.
+An implementation is free to keep values unnormalized internally and to normalize only on the way out, when rendering a String or comparing values.
+A motto that captures this is "normalize on the way out".

+This hybrid stance is deliberate.
+Mike Cowlishaw, an author of IEEE 754's decimal arithmetic, explains in the [Decimal Arithmetic FAQ](https://speleotrove.com/decimal/decifaq4.html) why decimal arithmetic is typically performed *unnormalized*: addition and subtraction often need no alignment shifts, the coefficient and exponent computations stay independent, and results match what users expect from manual calculation.
+Because Decimal never exposes whether a value is normalized, an implementation can reap essentially all of those benefits (mainly performance) without forcing callers to reason about trailing zeroes.
+Not exposing trailing zeroes is, in turn, a deliberate omission from the capabilities defined by IEEE 754: trailing zeroes are display precision, not arithmetic, and tracking them is precisely the job of [Amount](https://github.com/tc39/proposal-amount).
+(Relatedly, the [keep trailing zeroes proposal](https://github.com/tc39/proposal-intl-keep-trailing-zeros), now at Stage 3, ensures that `Intl` does not silently strip trailing zeroes when formatting digit strings.)

 ### Operator semantics

 - Arithmetic
   - Unary operations
     - Absolute value
     - Negation
   - Binary operations
     - Addition
     - Multiplication
     - Subtraction
     - Division
     - Remainder
 - Rounding: All five rounding modes of IEEE 754—floor, ceiling, truncate, round-ties-to-even, and round-ties-away-from-zero—will be supported.
   - (This implies that a couple of the rounding modes in `Intl.NumberFormat` and `Temporal` won't be supported.)
 - Comparisons